Clubs and Sponsors

 Interact Club is a service organization run through the Rotary Club of Mt.
 Juliet.
 We participate in service projects within our school and out in the community.
 Some examples include making birthday cards for children in the hospital, providing snacks during testing, helping decorate parade floats, helping during Taste of Mt.
 Juliet, and so much more!
 We meet twice a month to discuss upcoming volunteer opportunities.

-National Honor Society is a community service organization for Juniors and Seniors who have earned membership to this prestigious organization.
-Membership is based on a minimum GPA of a 3.5, extracurricular involvement, and leadership skills.
-Members must attend the monthly meeting and participate in the monthly community service project.
-Membership applications are distributed and available at Club Rush each August.
+National Honor Society is a community service organization for juniors and seniors who have earned membership to this prestigious organization.
+Membership is based on a minimum GPA of a 3.85, extracurricular involvement, and leadership skills.
+Members must attend the monthly meeting and complete 20 hours of community service each year.
+Membership applications are distributed and available each fall.

 Prom Committee - Mary Kay Kelton